-My areas of expertise are tech ethics (including AI) and privacy.
+I’m a Professor of Philosophy at Rochester Institute of Technology.
+My research and teaching focus on the ethical and legal (mostly privacy) dimensions of technology.
 If you want to see a complete list of publications, please click on this link to my CV.

 My previous book is Re-Engineering Humanity (co-authored with Brett Frischmann, featuring a Foreword by Nicholas Carr, and also published by Cambridge University Press).
 John Naughton selected Re-Engineering Humanity as one of The Observer’s “Best Books of 2018” and one of “Thirty Books to Help Us Understand the World in 2020.”
 Zadie Smith told The Wall Street Journal that it was one of her favorite reads of 2019.